senya/git-check-rebase/README.rst

     - some commits are still not forward-ported or somehow lost.

 Now, we should work with our meta file.
-For example, compare some not green pairs of commits with help of ``git-change-diff`` and add information to meta file, or start ``--interactive`` session of ``git-check-rebase`` which will add information to meta file automatically.
+For example, compare some not green pairs of commits with help of ``git-change-difftool`` and add information to meta file, or start ``--interactive`` session of ``git-check-rebase`` which will add information to meta file automatically.

 Describe in meta file commits that are removed in a new version, like this: